|Light Rail Transit Association

 Freehold at Block Lane is a new two side platforms stop.
 The outbound platform is on the north–west side of the line, west of Block Lane and parallel with Agnes Street.
 Access is from Robinson Street, cycle hoops and lockers are provided here.
 A new footbridge over Block Lane on this side of the line and track level foot crossing link the platforms.
 The inbound platform on the south–east side of the line is east of Block Lane.
 Both platforms have stairway and lift access from ground to track level foot crossing/bridge level.
 A ramp and steps connect this level to each platform.
 Disabled parking and passenger drop–off is also provided east of Block Lane and north of Ridings Way.

-The bridges plus retained embankment stonework and earth fill which carried the rail line over Mumps roundabout have been removed.
-Mumps roundabout and its subways have been replaced by extending Oldham Way (A62) across the site to Bottom O’ Th’ Moor.
-There is a new signal controlled ‘T’ junction with Lees Road.
-Phase 3a crosses this junction under signal control.
-Metrolink runs at ground level.
+The bridges plus retained embankment stonework and earth fill which carried the rail line over Mumps roundabout were removed.
+Mumps roundabout and its subways have been replaced by extending Oldham Way (A62) across the site to Bottom o’ th’ Moor.
+A new signal controlled ‘T’ junction was made with Lees Road.
+Metrolink Phase 3a crossed this junction under signal control at ground level.
+This phase 3a route has now closed.

 This begins at the bridge under Featherstall Road South.
-Leaving the phase 3a alignment the route turns northward and passes through the former car wash site then east of two buildings on Featherstall Road South.
-There will be a signal controlled crossing of West Street, just east of which is a new entrance to Westwood Business Park.
-The route passes over a cleared space to the west of Greenwood Builders then through open ground, turning eastward as it passes to the west then north of a covered reservoir, to run parallel with and along the south side of Middleton Road.
+Leaving the former railway/phase 3a alignment the route turns northward, passing behind buildings on Featherstall Road South.
+Westwood Business Park has a new entrance on West Street.
+The route has a signal controlled crossing of West Street and runs to the west of Greenwood Builders.
+It turns eastward passing west then north of a covered reservoir, to run parallel with and along the south side of Middleton Road.

-Westwood stop will have 2 side platforms west of Winterbottom Street.
-There will be steps from each platform to track level foot crossings at both ends of the stop.
-The outbound platform, adjacent to Middleton Road, will also have a ramp towards the western track crossing; also the inbound platform will have ramps towards both track crossings.
+Westwood stop has 2 side platforms west of Winterbottom Street.
+There are steps from each platform to track level foot crossings at both ends of the stop.
+The outbound platform, adjacent to Middleton Road, also has a ramp towards the western track crossing; also the inbound platform has ramps towards both track crossings.

-The line will cross Winterbottom Street at a signal controlled junction and then turn south to run alongside the Oldham Way slip road.
-It will pass under the flyover at surface level, through the section to the north of centre, and have signalled road crossings.
+The line crosses Winterbottom Street at a signal controlled junction and then turn south running alongside the Oldham Way slip road.
+It passes under the flyover at surface level, through the section to the north of centre, and has signalled road crossings.

-Pedestrian underpasses were removed at Manchester Street roundabout.
-A surface level route will have signalled road and Metrolink crossings.
-This and two new road traffic lanes for eastbound road traffic from Manchester Street to Oldham Way will pass through the centre section under the flyover.
+At Manchester Street roundabout pedestrian underpasses have been removed and replaced by a surface level footpath with signalled road and Metrolink crossings.
+This and two new road traffic lanes for eastbound road traffic from Manchester Street to Oldham Way pass through the centre section under the flyover.

-From Manchester Street roundabout the line will run through a cutting across an elevated area, previously occupied by The Pennine Way Hotel, before passing under John Street.
-Car park access arrangements have been modified, enabling the route to reach King Street stop.
+From Manchester Street roundabout the line is in a cutting across an elevated area, previously occupied by The Pennine Way Hotel, before passing under John Street.
+Car park access arrangements have been modified, enabling the route to reach Oldham King Street stop.

-After crossing King Street trams will run along Union Street, sharing with road traffic till the junction with Peter & Hobson Streets.
-Between that junction and Clegg Street it is tram only with an island platform Oldham Central stop which will have a ramp at both ends.
+After crossing King Street trams run along Union Street, sharing with road traffic till the junction with Peter & Hobson Streets.
+Between that junction and Clegg Street it is tram only with an island platform Oldham Oldham Central stop which has a ramp at both ends.
 East of Clegg Street there is sharing with road traffic till Prince Street, which has been extended to Oldham Way and is the new link road.

 Crossing this link road the track curves slightly southward using the former car park and bus stop bays which were just south of Yorkshire Street.
-Mumps stop will be just east of the link road with side platforms; then east of the platforms there will be three saw tooth bus stop bays on each side of the track.
-The track to the east of the bus stops will curve round to the left taking over the route between Bell and Brook Streets.
-There will be a Park and Ride facility on the land south of the line and north of Oldham Way providing an efficient and convenient tram/bus/car interchange.
+Oldham Mumps stop is just east of the link road with side platforms.
+East of the stop there are three saw tooth bus stop bays for each direction, on a bus only road between Mumps (road) and the junction of Lees Road with Oldham Way.
+(Away from Oldham town centre bus stops have moved.)
+The track to the east of the bus stops curves round to the left taking over the route between Bell and Brook Streets.
+Park and Ride facility has moved; access is via Regent Street, north of Mumps (road).
+This continues to provide a convenient tram/bus/car interchange.

 Derker stop is south of Yates Street.
 The inbound platform has a footpath access from Yates Street.
 The outbound platform has a lift and stairs from Yates Street; cycle stands and lockers are at the upper level.
 Ramps are provided from both platforms to a foot track level crossing at the south end of the stop.
 An over 250 space car park has opened.

 Shaw and Crompton stop is south of Beal Lane.
 Platforms have ramps from pavement level.
 A single faced outbound platform is on the west side of the line.
 The double sided inbound platform is on the east side of the line, its western face for through trams and eastern face for terminating trams.
 Road traffic and tram signals have been provided for the line to cross Beal Lane.
-A remodelled car park provides 44 spaces.
+A remodelled car park, north of Beal Lane, provides 44 spaces.
 There are 5 cycle lockers and 5 ‘Sheffield style’ cycle stands to accommodate 10 bicycles, providing parking for 15 bicycles.
+In April 2015, to the south of Beal Lane, an additional 46 car parking spaces opened.
+This makes a total of 90, 7 of which are Blue Badge Bays.
+Two motorbike spaces have also been provided.

 Newhey stop has two side platforms to the south–east of Huddersfield Road.
 The outbound (Rochdale) platform ramped path has a folded back route, with some steps shortening it.
 Cycle hoops and lockers are provided at road level of the inbound platform ramped and stepped paths.